Impact-Site-Verification: 63c29d01-54e5-4973-bcd3-661d93c08178

 🏠 Smart Home

-Home Battery Backup Without Solar: Best Grid-Tied Systems in 2026
+Home Battery Backup Without Solar: Best Systems + Real Costs (2026)

-You don't need solar panels to have whole-home battery backup.
-Tesla Powerwall 3, Enphase IQ Battery, and FranklinWH charge from the grid and keep your home running for 8–24 hours during outages.
-Here's what to buy.
+You don't need solar panels for whole-home battery backup.
+Tesla Powerwall 3, Enphase IQ Battery, Generac PWRcell, and FranklinWH all charge from the grid.
+Here's what to buy and what it costs.

 Home battery backup system without solar panels installed in garage